gnunn1/tilix/README.md

 The application was written using GTK 3 and an effort was made to conform to GNOME Human Interface Guidelines (HIG).
 As a result, it does use CSD (i.e. the GTK HeaderBar) though it can be disabled if necessary.
 Other than GNOME, only Unity has been tested officially though users have had success with other desktop environments.

-At this point in time the application has been tested to varying degrees with the following distros:

-* Arch Linux (primary test platform, works)
-* Ubuntu 16.04 (secondary, works)
-* Fedora 23 (primary, works)
-* RHEL 7.2 (primary, works)
-* Fedora Rawhide (Supported with GNOME 3.20, works)

 ### Dependencies

 Terminix requires the following libraries to be installed in order to run: